This article is part of a larger series on Business Banking.

 - Sole Proprietor Interest Checking and Non-Profit Interest Checking provides tiered interest earnings and offers a free monthly transaction limit of 150 and cash deposit allowance of $10,000.

 Debit Mastercard & Fee-free Transactions at Allpoint ATMs

 Exchange Bank provides a debit Mastercard that gives zero liability protection—so you won’t be held responsible for unauthorized transactions as long as you report the loss promptly.
-It can be used for automatic monthly bills payment with the funds directly deducted from your checking account.
-Business checking account holders can use their debit card at more than 55,000 Allpoint ATMs with no surcharges.
+It can be used for automatic monthly bill payments with the funds directly deducted from your checking account.
+Business checking account holders can use their debit card at over 55,000 Allpoint ATMs with no surcharges.

 Interest-bearing Checking Accounts

 Sole proprietors and nonprofit organizations seeking interest on their checking balances can open interest-earning checking accounts.

 Minimum Balance to Open